menashabs/menashabs/README.md

 :woman_juggling: Loves to play with data

-:open_file_folder: Here I have demonstrated some of my university projects
+:open_file_folder: I have demonstrated some of my work here

 :woman_teacher: Keen about learning and teaching